-- (i) The above fees shall be applicable to institutions applying and licensed under the Financial Institutions Act 1994; - (ii) Application and Processing Fees shall be payable on the submission of draft documentation under the Financial Institutions Rule FIR/01; - (iii) On the granting of a licence under the Financial Institutions Act 1994, financial institutions shall pay the supervision fee which shall be proportionate to the period between the date when the licence is granted and the end of that calendar year. - (iv) Supervision Fees are equivalent to 0.0002 of the total assets as reported in the statutory schedules under Banking Directive BD/06 or Banking Rule BR/06 of the year immediately before the year when the fee is payable.
-Payment shall not be less than $\epsilon{2,500}$; - (v) Supervision Fees shall be payable to the authority on the 1st January of every year based on the supervision fee paid the previous year, whilst any resulting difference being equivalent to the balance of the annual supervision fee due in terms of para (iv) shall be paid on the 1st July of each year.
+- (i) The above fees shall be applicable to institutions applying and licensed under the Financial Institutions Act 1994; - (ii) Application and Processing Fees shall be payable on the submission of draft documentation under the Financial Institutions Rule FIR/01; - (iii) On the granting of a licence under the Financial Institutions Act 1994, financial institutions shall pay the licensing fee and supervision fee which shall be proportionate to the period between the date when the licence is granted and the dates established in Note (vi) below. - (iv) Supervision Fees are equivalent to 0.000175 of the total of the items in the balance sheet as reported in terms of Financial Institutions Rule FIR/02.
+Payment shall not be less than €2,500 or more than €50,000; - (v) The Supervisory Fees are calculated on the balance sheet items as reported in the statutory schedules under FIR/02 that reflect the audited financial statements at the end of the year preceding the year immediately before the year in which the fee is payable; - (vi) Supervision Fees shall be payable to the authority on the 1st January of every year; - (vii) The Supervision Fees of financial institutions licensed after 1st January 2004, shall be equal to a proportion of such fee that would have been otherwise payable in respect of the whole calendar year in which the licence was granted.